millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide800.md

 -   Download the sample notebook for this lab to a folder on your local computer from <a href="./files/Basic%20Machine%20Learning.zip" target="_blank">here</a>.

--   Note: the download is zipped and you will want to unzip it.
+-   Note: the download is zipped and you will want to unzip it and copy the file in the zip to a known location on your computer.
 After unzipping, you should have a file called "Basic Machine Learning.json".
+Remember the location of where you have saved this file.

 ### Step 2: Login to the Oracle ML Notebook as one of your ML notebook users

 -   In the previous lab, you created 2 users for the Oracle ML Notebook (omluser1 and omluser2).
 Login to Oracle ML Notebook as one of those users.
-Hint: the url to login to Oracle ML Notebook was sent to the email address you provided when you created the new users.
+Hint: the link to sign in to Oracle ML Notebook was sent to the email address you provided when you created the new users.

     ![](./images/700/Picture700-8.png)